-OnRaé Watkins, aka OnRaé LaTeal, is a music producer, videographer and creative arts educator holding a B.A. from Howard University's School of Communications in audio production.
+OnRaé LaTeal, aka "The Liberation Music Maker", is an award-winning producer, experienced creative arts educator, and dynamic cultural organizer holding a B.A. from Howard University's School of Communications in Radio, Television and Film with a concentration in audio production.
 OnRaé has produced content for national and international commercial broadcast stations including Washington D.C.’s 96.3 WHUR-FM and Sirius XM Satellite Radio.
 She has worked alongside veteran radio personalities Frank Ski, Michel Wright, Tony Richards, Olivia Fox and John Wesley, while spending consecutive years leading DC's evening show chart as the executive producer of The Weekend Review with Bobby Gailes.

 With over eight years of training as a classical instrumentalist, OnRaé made her official music debut in 2014 with OnRaé LaTeal Presents...Libra Season and later formed the hip-hop and soul collective, Aflocentric.
 The group released their debut album, Libra Season: Aflocentrism with the title track, "Infatuation" currently being aired on radio stations around the world.

 As an experienced creative arts educator and public programs specialist, she supports local and national organizations’ efforts to produce racially inclusive and diverse programs through OnRaé LaTeal Productions (OLP), a multi-media production and special programs consulting agency.
 With OLP, OnRaé has also been able to develop thriving initiatives centered at the intersection of racial equity, education equity, digital art, and technology.